 History of Medicine - The George Washington Corner Society

-The G. W. Corner Society, named after the University of Rochester's first professor of anatomy, is a group of healthcare professionals, students and other participants interested in the history of medicine.
+The George Washington Corner Society, named after the University of Rochester's first professor of anatomy, is a group of healthcare professionals, students and other participants interested in the history of medicine.
 The group meets approximately nine evenings each year; each event begins with a social hour followed by a lecture on a historical subject.
-Schedule of 2021-2022 lectures.

 Bioethics Interest Group (BIG)

 Students are welcome to attend the School of Medicine & Dentistry's Bioethics Journal Club.
 The Journal Club is student lead and student run, and attended by Drs.
 Shaw and Sussman.
 Student members sign up to facilitate each monthly meeting.
 During each meeting, the group discusses an article or two selected by the students from the following journals: The Hastings Center Report, The Journal of Law, Medicine & Ethics, The Journal of Clinical Ethics, and the Kennedy Institute of Ethics Journal.
 The topics are diverse and the discussions lively.

 Jon Kabat Zinn, meditation teacher and founder of Mindfulness Based Stress Reduction, defines mindfulness as “The awareness that arises in the present moment non-judgmentally that is cultivated through paying attention and in the service of clarity, compassion, and wisdom.”
 The Mindfulness Interest Group is designed to give students the space, community, and infrastructure necessary to develop this quality of attention, so we can more fully engage with our lives and medical careers.